 In this work, we have explored the possibility of defining surface orbital magnetization for insulating systems that are topologically trivial in the bulk and feature no bulk orbital magnetization.
+We have demonstrated that in a general classical context, the knowledge of the macroscopic currents residing on a hinge formed by two surface facets is sufficient to determine only the difference of the magnetizations of the two facets.
+The said macroscopic hinge currents are the physical observables corresponding to the presence of surface orbital magnetization, and this fact indicates that differences of surface orbital magnetization are observables as well.
 We have demonstrated that the physical observable corresponding to surface orbital magnetization is the current running along a hinge shared by two surface facets.
 As a result, only differences between magnetizations at adjacent surface facets are well defined in general.
 By means of a symmetry analysis, we have shown that individual values of facet magnetizations should be well defined when the bulk symmetry group contains an axion-odd symmetry.
-We further expanded on the local marker formulation of orbital magnetization developed by Bianco and Resta, and introduced a set of markers satisfying a list of physically meaningful transformation requirements.
+To develop the theory of surface magnetization in a quantum context, we further expanded on the local marker formulation of orbital magnetization developed by Bianco and Resta, and introduced a set of markers satisfying a list of physically meaningful transformation requirements.
 The coarse-grained averages of these markers were then used to compute surface magnetizations.